benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 10 13
+Spend the morning hunting for some fresh inspiration for the theme challenge with success.
+Implemented many new styles to the theme and I think now it is in a place where I can look at it with some condfidence.
+A few more iterations and I think it could be good enough to present.

 # 10 11 22
 Deep into the file network of the layout theme challenge.
 Also scouring the web for more design inspiration I can adapt. the I think once I work at it enough I might use this as a selected work